aeewhite/MultiBand/readme.md

 ## Goals

  - Runnable as a daemon in the background
-	 - init scripts to integrate with sytem
+	 - init scripts to integrate with system
  - Fully modular and as solid as possible